zodmaner/cu-openstack/README.md

 create (and delete) ready-to-use virtual machine instants on an OpenStack cluster.

-**Warning** Currently, CU-openstack is in a pre-alpha stage.
+**Warning:** Currently, CU-openstack is in a pre-alpha stage.
 Expect lots of bugs, breakages, and missing features.

 ## Getting Started